Learn More and Apply

 Students are eligible to apply to the Fellowship Program in the spring semester of their graduating year.
 The application process is competitive, and successful candidates will be selected by a faculty committee on the basis of a demonstrated interest in government or public interest law and overall professionalism in the field.
 The Selection Committee may consider a student’s academic achievement, prior work experience, extra-curricular activities, and/or participation in the law school’s bar preparation program in the selection process.
 Strong consideration will be given to a student’s efforts to secure a fellowship placement up to and at the time of application.
 For consideration, the following items must be submitted as one PDF:

-All application materials must be submitted to Ashley Griffin no later than 5 p.m. on January 22, 2024.
+All application materials must be submitted here no later than 5 p.m. on January 27, 2025.
+If you have questions, please contact Ashley Hahn.